TradeIdeasPhilip/divide-by-zero/README.md

 Click on pictures of the Mandelbrot set, “How long in the coast of Britain,” and the formal definition of a limit to see where they come from and to learn more about those subjects.

 My animation of an LC circuit is based on a drawing from Wikipedia.
 Click on that circuit to find the original and to learn more about LC circuits.

+I did _not_ invent any math.
+I have collected tidbits that I have found useful or important into this anthology.